 Customising Purchase Order Templates

 To brand your POs, go to Settings > Invoice Settings > Purchase Orders.
 You can upload your logo, choose fonts and colours, add custom fields (like a project reference), and set a numbering prefix.
-A professional-looking PO reinforces your brand with suppliers and reduces back-and-forth on order details.
+A professional-looking purchase order template reinforces your brand with suppliers and reduces back-and-forth on order details.

 Purchase Order Approval Workflow